mutaremalcolm/mutaremalcolm/README.md

 A little about me:<br/>
 👨🏾‍💻 Self-Taught Programmer<br/>
 🇿🇦 Based in Pretoria South Africa<br/>
-🧩 Loves Soduku & Rubik Cube Puzzles<br/>
+🧩 Loves Soduku, Chess & Rubik Cube Puzzles<br/>

 👨🏾‍🎓 Diploma in IT HQF Level 5 (British Computer Society)<br/>
 👜 Experience in Business Development for a Software Development Company